intel/llvm/mlir-sycl/doc/design/SYCLGridRepresentation.md

 ## SYCL ND-range operations

-These operations query ND-range components as the number of work items or the global id.
+These operations query ND-range components such as the number of work items or the global id.
 These can be ND `id` or `range` instances or `i32` scalars, depending on the operation.

 See the SYCL dialect documentation for more information on each operation.